 After a successful pilot in 2021, the first group of students passed through Masanga on rotation in 2022, with excellent feedback from the students, trainers and hospital staff.
 The programme is set to continue to build on this success.

 The programme continues to grow and thrive.
 In early 2025 we will receive our 4th annual intake of Medical Training Programme (MTP) students.
-Our volunteer doctors provide structured teaching and assessment on Cardiology, Respiratory and Gastroenterology modules as well as supervision on the wards as the students gain hands on experience in rural tropical medicine.
+Our volunteer doctors provide structured teaching and assessment on Respiratory and Gastroenterology modules as well as supervision on the wards as the students gain hands on experience in rural tropical medicine.

 We are always looking for volunteers!
 See our Get Involved page for more details.